sashman/MC_tehboyz_survival/README.md

 ##### DONE

+* Release v0.1
 	* Cap server to a specified number of participating players
 	* Once all players send **/ready** message, change state
 	* Start in invicibility stage, countdown for x seconds of invincibility
 	* Before game has began, no one is allowed to place/break blocks
 	* Teleport players in spread locations using a spread algorithm
 	* Put players in vulnerable state after invincibility timer is up
 	* Allow block placing, desctruction, etc.
-* Make a config file, specifying number of participants etc.
+	* Make a config file, specifying number of participants etc. m* Put bounds on world

 ##### TODO

-* Put bounds on world
+* Release v0.1
 	* Decrease the size of the world every day (or time period)

+* Release v0.2
-* Spectators are invisible, other crap to be decided.
+	* Spectators

 ###### States
 1. Player lobby stage, players entering